Finite Momentum Pairing Instability of Band-Insulators With Multiple Bands

 which is illustrated in Fig. \ref{Pairing}(a).
 Since $k_1$ and $k_2$ are restricted to the first BZ, the number of states available for intraband pairing \emph{decreases} with $q$.
 Consequently, the magnitude of $\Pi^{(1,1)}(q)$ decreases with $q$ and thus purely intraband pairing would occur at $q=0$.
 The dominant interband contribution

 illustrated in Fig. \ref{Pairing}(b) has the opposite behavior because the number of states available for interband pairing \emph{increases} with $q$.
-Therefore, interband processes alone would prefer pairs to condense at a BZ edge, i.e. at the largest possible value of $q$.
+Therefore, interband processes alone would prefer pairs to condense at a BZ edge.

 It is important to note that $\Pi(q) \sim |q|$ for $q\to 0$ due to the boundaries of momentum integrals in all $\Pi^{(n_1 n_2)}(q)$, as can be seen from Fig. \ref{Pairing}.
 Only for $V=0$ and in the tight-binding limit do these linear contributions cancel out, leading to $\Pi(q)\sim q^2$.
 The initially negative slope of $\Pi(q)$ leads to a local minimum at $q\neq 0$.
-The location of this minimum is determined by the relative strengths of interband and intraband contributions, so that in principle it can be anywhere in the BZ, making the PDW incommensurate.
-However, for large lattice amplitudes $V$ a tight-binding limit provides a better description of the system and naturally yields a commensurate PDW as we illustrate below.
+The location of this minimum is determined by the relative strengths of interband and intraband contributions, so that in principle it can be anywhere in the BZ, making the PDW generically incommensurate.

 A linear $\Pi(\qv)$ for $\qv\to 0$ is incompatible with a uniform superfluid instability.
 Since phase-space restrictions for pairing in the presence of a periodic potential generally result in a linear $\Pi(\qv)$, we argue that a PDW supersolid \emph{always} preempts an ordinary superfluid instability of the band insulator.
 This is consistent with our numerical findings.
-Note that fluctuations beyond the mean-field approximation cannot remove the PDW instability unless some accidental cancellations of the linear terms occur.
+Note that fluctuations beyond the mean-field approximation {\it cannot} destroy the PDW instability.

-{\it\bf Two-band tight binding model. ---} Let us next turn to a tight-binding model which is of interest for fermions in deep optical lattices or for strongly correlated solid state materials.
-We assume a model Hamiltonian
+{\it\bf Two-band tight binding model. ---} Let us next turn to a tight-binding model which is of interest for fermions in deep optical lattices or for solid state materials.
+We consider a multiband fermion Hamiltonian

-where the fermions $c$ have a band-index $n$ in addition to spin $\sigma$.
-The noninteracting ground state of this model is either a normal metal or a band insulator, depending on the parameters in the Hamiltonian.